-Earning a grade of C or lower in any practicum or internship experience will result in academic suspension from the university.
-See the Graduate School bulletin for the policy regarding suspension, appeal, and possible probationary status. http://bulletin.appstate.edu/index.php?catoid=18
+Earning a grade of C or lower in any graded practicum experience will result in academic suspension from the university.
+See the Graduate School bulletin for the policy regarding suspension, appeal, and possible appeal and probationary status. http://bulletin.appstate.edu/index.php?catoid=18